uzayyli/wordle/README.md

   - save the returned data in `wrangler.toml`

 # Notes
+- You can add your own language by editing /public/languages.js
-- Assumes the wordlists contains one word per line, all lowercase
+- The word list supplied in `wordList_URL` field must contain one word per line, all lowercase

 # Contributors
 <p>